dujanhung/evtsbx-api-doc/restriction/sign_block.md

 ## exposed profanity

-texts are stored as is.
+texts are stored as is, and may contains bad words.

 ## malicious URLs